-This adorable dwarf variety still stays true to the Arrowhead Vine name with its signature arrow-shaped leaves, but it stays small, compact and fabulous.
-With a characteristic creamy white variegation in the centre of the leaves and a deep green around the edges, its beautiful colours and shapes are a great addition to any terrarium.
+This adorable dwarf variety remains true to the Arrowhead Vine name with its signature arrow-shaped leaves, but it stays small, compact, and fabulous.

 At a Glance

-This hardy and versatile plant can grow in a variety of substrates and growth mediums.
-As always, good water retention and drainage will work well for use in a terrarium.
+This versatile plant can grow in a variety of substrates and growth mediums.

 Temperature & Humidity

-As a native rainforest plant, Syngonium podophyllum with thrive in the warmth and humidity of a closed terrarium environment.
-Though it’ll probably still grow happily without it.
+As a native rainforest plant, Syngonium podophyllum ‘Pixie’ thrives in the warmth and humidity of a closed terrarium environment.

-Syngonium are very easy plants to propagate, and the dwarf varieties are no different.
-Simply take a stem cutting that already has a couple of leaves and a viable root node, and place it in water for a few weeks till it develops its own root system.
+The standard advice is to simply take a stem cutting with a couple of leaves and a viable root node and place it in water for a few weeks until it develops its own root system.

 Varieties & Similar Plants